ishandutta0098/mukh/docs/api/face-detection.md

 **Parameters:**
 - `image_path`: Path to the input image
-- `save_csv`: Whether to save detection results to CSV file
+- `save_json`: Whether to save detection results to JSON file
-- `csv_path`: Path where to save the CSV file
+- `json_path`: Path where to save the JSON file
 - `save_annotated`: Whether to save annotated image with bounding boxes
 - `output_folder`: Folder path where to save annotated images